liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 The second mechanism Liferay uses for sending email notifications is mailing lists.
 Any category in a Liferay message board can have its own mailing list.
 Liferay's mailing list mechanism, unlike its user subscription mechanism, supports both the POP and the IMAP protocols.
-POP is the default protocol but each message board's mailing list is configured independently.
+POP is the default protocol, but each message board's mailing list is configured independently.
 If you choose the IMAP protocol for a category's mailing list, make sure to configure the IMAP inbox to delete messages as they are pulled by the email client that sends